 Conditions requiring a physical examination - suspicious skin lesions, acute joint injuries, chest pain, abdominal pain requiring palpation - are outside the scope of what we can safely assess remotely.
 WorkCover certificates have specific requirements that typically require an in-person examination.
 Extended absences beyond a few days generally benefit from face-to-face assessment, and we'll recommend this.

 We'd rather refer you to the right care than pretend we can handle everything.
-If a doctor reviews your request and determines it's not appropriate for telehealth, they'll let you know and suggest the right next step — whether that's your regular GP, an emergency department, or a specialist.
-You'll receive a full refund if your request can't be fulfilled.
+If a doctor reviews your request and determines it's not appropriate for telehealth, they'll let you know and suggest the right next step - whether that's your regular GP, an emergency department, or a specialist.
+Full refund if the doctor declines.
 Getting it right matters more than getting the sale.

 All clinical decisions are made by AHPRA-registered doctors following our clinical governance framework.
 We never automate clinical decisions.

-Straight answers about credentials, oversight, and how our consulting team works.
+Straight answers about credentials, oversight, and how our clinical governance model works.

-Complete a short form and one of our doctors will review your request.
+Complete a short form and an AHPRA-registered doctor will review your request.